-However, the current licensed modules of Civica will not help the Council to increase transparency about financial expenditure with the local community or reporting against the Commonwealth service delivery agreement.
-An additional product will be required to meet this need.
+However, the current licensed modules of Civica will not help NIRC to increase transparency about financial expenditure with the local community or reporting against the Commonwealth service delivery agreement.
+Additional purchases would be required to meet this need e.g. Community Portal and/or Modern.Gov.

-6.4.1.3 RECOMMENDATIONS:
+6.4.1.7 RECOMMENDATIONS: